wp-plugins/gravity-forms-addons/readme.txt

 <code>add_filter('kws_gf_display_all_fields', create_function('$content', 'return "";') );</code>

 == Changelog ==

+= 3.0 =
+* Completely revamped the admin approval process!
+Now approving an entry is as easy as checking a box in the Entries view.
+	- Supports bulk approve and un-approve
+* Added "Directory Fields" in the Form Editor
+	- "Approved" field: Add this to your form to have a pre-configured admin-only checkbox.
+	- "Entry Link" field: Use this text as a link to the single entry view
+* Added "Directory" tab to fields in the Form Editor
+	- Use Field As Link to Single Entry
+	- Text for Link to Single Entry
+		* Use field values from entry
+		* Use the Field Label as link text
+		* Use custom link text.
+	- Hide Field in Directory View
+	- Hide Field in Single Entry View
+* Added a how-to video and improved instructions on settings page
+* Improved how settings work & some new settings
+	* Added "Smart Approval" - Automatically convert directory into Approved-only mode when an Approved field is detected
+	* Added configuration for default directory settings on the Directory & Addons settings page
+	* Added `jstable` setting to enable javascript sorting using the Tablesorter script.
+Includes `kws_gf_directory_tablesorter_options` filter to modify Tablesorter settings.
+	* Updated `page_size` setting: setting a page size of 0 now shows all entries.
+	* Added credit link setting for directories
+* Fixed bugs & issues
+	* Fixed search and entry counts for Approved-only directories
+	* Improved internationalization support
+* Structural & display improvements
+	* Added proper enqueuing of scripts and styles with `enqueue_files` function.
+	* Hides search and page count when there are no results
+	* Restructured plugin to use the `GFDirectory` class.
+	* Added a host of new actions and filters to allow for inserting custom content throughout the directory
+	* Added support for custom endpoints (instead of `entries`...see FAQ for more information)
+* And much, much more!

+Note: This update has only been tested with WordPress 3.2 and Gravity Forms 1.5.2.8 and Gravity Forms 1.6 beta.

 = 2.5.2 =
 * Fixed broken image for lightbox close button (<a href="http://wordpress.org/support/topic/570042" rel="nofollow">issue #570042</a>)